 It is currently home to a magnificent collection of art, including embroidered 16th-century tapestries and masterpieces by Rubens and Tintoretto.
 From 1914 to 1918, it was converted to a military hospital where 2250 wounded soldiers were treated.

 Short on time?
-If you aren’t able to visit inside, you can still revel in its beauty from the path along the Cher, where I took the above photo.
+If you aren’t able to visit this one inside, you can still revel in its beauty from the path along the Cher, where I took the above photo.
 It’s free to park on the other side of the official castle visitors’ parking lot and you can get a little exercise in as you walk along the river.
 It’s a great option if you still want to see this magnificent French castle but don’t have time to head inside or show up after hours.

 Next up, we’re heading to Amboise for a chateau in France with a rich history.
 We visited the Château Royal d’Amboise, or commonly shortened to Château d’Amboise, back in the fall.
 It’s on the left bank of the Loire River not far from Tours and is easily accessible by train.